ZakiZtraki/AndruinoBeginner/content/lessons/day17/lesson.md

 ## Introduction

 In previous lessons you have been working with variables that live in **RAM**.
 RAM is volatile, which means all of its contents disappear when the board loses power or is reset.
 Sometimes you want your sketch to remember things between runs: the last brightness setting of an LED, the number of times a door has opened, or the calibration factor for a sensor.
 That is where **EEPROM** (Electrically Erasable Programmable Read‑Only Memory) comes in.
 EEPROM is a small section of non‑volatile memory built into many microcontrollers.
-Values stored there remain intact when power is off【264402201497082†L84-L86】.
+Values stored there remain intact when power is off.
 Because it is electrically erasable you can update its contents from your sketch while the microcontroller is running.

 ### Capacity by board

 Not all Arduinos have the same amount of EEPROM.
 Boards based on different AVR chips provide different capacities.
-For example, boards using the ATmega328 (such as the Uno, Nano and LilyPad) have **1024 bytes** (1 KB) of EEPROM; ATmega168‑based boards have **512 bytes**; and boards using the ATmega1280 or ATmega2560 (such as the Mega) have **4096 bytes**【264402201497082†L95-L100】.
+For example, boards using the ATmega328P (such as the Uno, Nano and LilyPad) have **1024 bytes** (1 KB) of EEPROM; ATmega168‑based boards have **512 bytes**; and boards using the ATmega1280 or ATmega2560 (such as the Mega) have **4096 bytes** ([ATmega328P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega328P-Data-Sheet-DS40002061B.pdf); [ATmega1280/2560 datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega640-1280-1281-2560-2561-Data-Sheet-DS40002211A.pdf)).
 If you are unsure about your board’s capacity, consult the documentation or the hardware index.

 ### Endurance

 Each EEPROM cell can only be erased and re‑programmed a finite number of times.
-Atmel (now Microchip) specify that the AVR’s internal EEPROM can handle about **100 000 read/write cycles per location**【264402201497082†L84-L87】.
+Atmel (now Microchip) specify that the AVR’s internal EEPROM can handle about **100 000 write/erase cycles per location** ([ATmega328P datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega328P-Data-Sheet-DS40002061B.pdf)).
 Exceeding this limit doesn’t instantly destroy the memory, but after around this many writes the data retention time decreases.
-Reads are unlimited【577675601178878†L82-L85】.
-Therefore you should avoid writing the same value repeatedly—one of the best ways to do this is to use `EEPROM.update()` instead of `EEPROM.write()`.
+Reads are unlimited.
+Therefore you should avoid writing the same value repeatedly—one of the best ways to do this is to use `EEPROM.update()` instead of `EEPROM.write()` ([Arduino EEPROM library](https://docs.arduino.cc/learn/built-in-libraries/eeprom/)).

 ### Accessing the library